 Symptoms of Cervical Kyphosis

-Cervical kyphosis deformities range from mild to severe, or even paralysis if left untreated.
+Cervical kyphosis deformities range from mild kyphosis to severe kyphosis, or even paralysis if left untreated.
 Here are some of the symptoms most commonly associated with this condition:

 - Neck problems, more specifically mechanical neck pain can arise, if you suffer from kyphosis due to degenerative disc disease.